 Parking mode is when the camera’s sensors remain active even when the car is parked and it will automatically record if it senses an impact.
 This is very useful for getting footage of events that have taken place when you are away from your car and offers a form of around the clock surveillance.

 Some dash cam models do work with wi-fi, those that do make it quick and easy to download and access footage directly from your smartphone.
 Most brands that offer dash cams with wi-fi also have an accompanying app where footage can be downloaded, edited and shared.

 If the dash cam does not have wi-fi or Bluetooth, the footage will need to be transferred using a cable or via a memory card.
 This is often more time consuming but does not rely on a wireless connection which can be useful when you are away from home.

 Should I Get A Dash Cam With G Sensors?

 G sensors recognise when there is an impact or change in motion and save the recorded footage to ensure it does not get overwritten.
 This is useful for protecting important footage and preventing it from getting recorded over before you’ve had a chance to transfer it.

 Can I Get A Dash Cam With GPS?

 Yes, a dash cam with GPS is very useful as it helps to build a more complete picture of the journey or incident.
 GPS pinpoints your location and can also provide your speed as well as the route you were taking.
 More and more dash cameras feature GPS which means there are now options to suit all budgets.

 Will My Dash Cam Run Out Of Memory?

-Most dash cams come with internal memory or an included memory card, this is where the footage is saved.
+Most dash cams come with internal memory or a memory card (often to be purchased seperately), which is where the footage is saved.
 When the memory is full, the camera works by recording over old footage but don’t worry it will have a protected file where recordings from incidents are placed to keep them safe.
 This means a dash cam can run out of memory but it is unlikely.